Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Getting Around Moscow

-The metro is the fastest and most reliable way to navigate the city.
-Travelers should download offline maps and translation tools before arrival, as station names may appear differently in transliterated English.
+The metro is generally the fastest and most reliable method of transportation.
+Download offline maps and translation tools before arrival for easier navigation.

 Moscow vs Saint Petersburg

-Moscow and Saint Petersburg offer very different travel experiences.
-Moscow feels larger, more political, and more heavily influenced by Soviet architecture and modern business culture.
-Saint Petersburg is often considered more visually European, with canals, classical architecture, and a stronger association with Imperial Russia and the arts.
+Moscow feels larger, busier, and more focused on politics, business, and Soviet-era history.
+Saint Petersburg is often considered more visually European, with canals, classical architecture, and strong ties to Imperial Russia.

 Common Travel Mistakes in Moscow

-• Assuming English is widespread: English is less common outside tourist areas.
+• Assuming English is widely spoken: English is more common in tourist areas than elsewhere.

 Suggested 4-Day Moscow Itinerary